WHY DO WE EXIST?

 Shawnnette "RIMIDI" Longley

-An innovative storyteller on the Miami scene, RIMIDI is a performance artist, vocalist, songwriter, musician, and educator at the cutting edge of experimental alternative soul.
+An innovative storyteller, RIMIDI is a performance artist, vocalist, songwriter, musician, experience curator & designer and educator.

 RIMIDI has performed as a background vocalist for Aloe Blacc on ABC’s 2018 Disney Holiday Special, and is an alumna of Betty Wright’s “The M.O.S.T.” songwriting camp.
 As the founder and owner of a record label, Noom Recordings, and a music publishing company, RIMIDI MUSIC, she is a sought-after collaborator known for her industry expertise both on stage and off.